-Puerto Rico Is Getting Extra Funding From Congress, But There's A Catch
+Puerto Rico Relief Funding Is Coming From Congress, But There's A Catch

 Pending a final yes vote in Congress, Puerto Rico will get extra funding to dedicate towards hurricane relief efforts on the island, but there's a catch.
 The funding will come in the form of a loan, instead of a grant, which means Puerto Rico's already significant debt burden will ultimately increase.
 The details of this latest batch of funding comes from Politico, which reported on Tuesday night, Oct.
 10, that President Donald Trump's administration has made a late change to a larger bill meant to include funding for a multitude of purposes.

 The bill had previously included around $29 billion in aid for relief efforts in response to hurricanes Irma, Maria, and Harvey, CNN reports.
 Now, however, after the U.S. Office of Management and Budget sent a formal request on Tuesday to Congress, requesting $4.9 billion in emergency aid to "address the immediate liquidity issue that Puerto Rico is having."

 The move to include extra funding within the bill comes after Puerto Rico Gov. Ricardo Rosselló wrote a letter to Congress asking for additional aid, while warning that without extra funding the island would face serious consequences.

 We are grateful for the federal emergency assistance that has been provided so far.
 However, absent extraordinary measures to address the halt in economic activity in Puerto Rico, the humanitarian crisis will deepen, and the unmet basic needs of the American citizens of Puerto Rico will become even greater.